 “I have to say you’ve painted a very vivid picture,” the detective said.
 “Let me run over a couple of points again.
 Dan Mapleton sold his boat to raise enough money to spend some time in India.
 Surely that’s out of character and seems an odd thing to do?”

 “That may be so, but there now seems to be a link between his house being burgled and the boat being cast adrift.
-I’m thinking maybe this Subram fellow wanted to prevent Mr Mapleton from raising cash for some reason—maybe to stop him travelling to India.
+I’m thinking maybe this Subram fellow wanted to prevent Mr Mapleton from raising cash for some reason—perhaps to stop him travelling to India.
 But why?
-Your friend’s story about being held prisoner, threatened at gunpoint, finding his stolen Rolex, discovering the name of the suspected thief and—well, it’s pretty incredible, to say nothing of being hard to believe.”
+Your friend’s story about being held prisoner, threatened at gunpoint, finding his stolen Rolex, discovering the name of the suspected thief and—well, it’s all pretty incredible.”
 Ballinger sighed and picked up his cup of coffee.
 “Do you know what’s missing in all this, Mr Cunningham?”

 “Missing?
 Er—there’s something missing?”

 “Motive.
 What is the motive?
 Why was Dan Mapleton subjected to such awful treatment?
 There has to be a motive, but it seems we don’t have one.
 Even more incredible is the missing girlfriend suddenly appears on the doorstep!
 Amazing—truly amazing.”